BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Yes.
 This is technically possible, but we encourage you to wait for the author to implement compatibility themselves.

-If you want to create a **BG3SX** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).
+If you want to create a **BG3SX Whitelist** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).

 > **<ins>Personal use<ins>** **means that the file does not leave your computer!**
 > **Do not share files that you did not get permission for creating.**
+> **If you want to share it, get the authors permission first!**
 {.is-danger}

 ### 1.5 Can vanilla races be Whitelisted?